shadib42/shadib42.github.io/README.md

 2. Inside the "config.yml" file add the line "theme: jekyll-theme-slate"
   - "slate" is the theme name.
 To use other themes, we can replace it with other theme names such as "minimal", "cayman", "hacker", etc.

 Andrew Etter in his book mentions to use site generators.
 These tools makes it easy to create websites.
-There are many site generators like, Spjinx, Jekyll, Hugo, etc. but Jekyll is the most popular out of them.
+There are many site generators like, Spinx, Jekyll, Hugo, etc. but Jekyll is the most popular out of them.
 We  can also use themes in your static website as it a way to make your website stand out.
 Themes allow custiomization which can make your website more organized and user-friendly.
 Etter puts a lot of emphasis on this even suggesting to consult professionals in needed.

 ### Downloading and installing Jekyll